NoahGJAC/cpp-compiler/hydrogen/notes.md

 ## Lexical analysis
 Creating parsable pieces from characters.
 ### Tokens
-Creating enum for different things we want to parse for (ie. return keyword, integer literals, semicolons).
+Creating enum for different things we want to parse for (i.e. return keyword, integer literals, semicolons).
 Creating struct with the TokenType (enum) and the optional value of the token.

 ### Parsing